Titan1114/TextureDetection/README.md

 ## How to Use
 Add the texture images that you want to be compared in the "Input_images" folder.

-Run the "TextureDetectionUsingOpenCV" file and enter the name of the images along with the extension whem prompted.
+Run the "TextureDetectionUsingOpenCV" file and enter the name of the images along with the extension when prompted.

 Run the program and if the correlation function returns a value lesser than 0.4 then the image texture are similar.